webplatform/docs-wpd/Implementation_Patterns/Templates/index.md

 The following sections give a more in-depth overview of how these main page-types are inter-related.
 Documentation that is mainly about one specific page-type (and not how they inter-relate) should be found on the given Template itself.

+{{TODO | A lot of the documentation in the following sections actually should live in the specific documentation sections on each Template's page.}}

 ===API Objects, Methods, and Properties ===

 Some of the most common page-types are [[Template:API_Object]], [[Template:API_Object_Method]], and [[Template:API_Object_Property]].
 They are also some of the most confusing when you first look at them.